Bergam0t/nhs_ptd_power_bi/README.md

 ![](man/figures/README-example-powerbi-import-custom-visual.png)

+The visual will work when publishing to the PowerBI service.

 At present, the following fields are available to populate.

 | Field Name                | What is this?                                                               | Notes                                                                                                                                                                                                                 | Example value                           |